 Bike racks inside the van

-Hauling four bikes (two touring, two mountain) and protecting them from theft, weather and road grime was important.
+Hauling four bikes (two touring, two mountain) and protecting them from theft, weather and road grime was important for our initial travels.
 The heavy duty sliders are the 48″ heavy duty version, which are rated far stronger than we need (400 lb) but otherwise you can’t get a 4′ slider (and if you use that drawer for gear, you don’t want a wimpy 200 lb rating anyway!).
 Yeah, they’re expensive…and I wouldn’t have it any other way!

 If you only need ~3′ pull-outs, the 200 lb version has worked well for our center drawer.
 I used 3/4″ maple plywood to build them and lined the bottom with a clear plastic floor mat to protect the wood, with fork mounts from Universal Cycles.
 They work great.